 What is stevia?

-The stevia plant is a small shrub that has been used as a natural sweetener for hundreds of years.
+The stevia plant is a small shrub that has been used as a sweetener for hundreds of years.
 Because of its highly-potent sweetness, stevia is used as a zero-calorie sweetener in a variety of foods and drinks.
-The best-tasting, purified parts of the stevia plant – stevia leaf extract – have proven to be a safe alternative to sugar and it does not raise blood glucose levels, a concern for people with diabetes.
-Stevia leaf extract is 200-350 times sweeter than sugar—which explains why you often see it combined with other ingredients that help evenly disperse sweetness in the form of a liquid, powder, tablet or granulated sweetener product (for instance, in Truvia® or Stevia in the Raw® and others).
-Combining stevia leaf extract with other ingredients helps improve sweetener performance in foods and drinks.
-The zero-calorie sweetness extracted from the stevia leaf and used in many tabletop sweeteners that you can find at your local grocery store has been recognized as safe by the US FDA.
+The best-tasting, purified parts of the stevia plant – stevia leaf extract – is a great alternative to sugar, and it does not raise blood glucose levels, a concern for people with diabetes.
+Stevia leaf extract is 200-350 times sweeter than sugar—which explains why you often see it combined with other ingredients that help evenly disperse sweetness in the form of a liquid, powder, tablet or granulated sweetener product (for instance, in Truvia® sweetener or Stevia in the Raw® sweetener and others).
+These stevia sweetener products can be found at your local grocery store here in the US.

-Known botanically as “stevia rebaudiana,” the plant is native to Paraguay, but also grows in other tropical and sub-tropical locations.
-Today the stevia plant is grown commercially in Asia, Latin America, Mexico, and some parts of US and Europe where it flourishes under long hours of daylight, plenty of water and warmth.
+Known botanically as “stevia rebaudiana Bertoni,” the plant is native to Paraguay, but also grows in other tropical and sub-tropical locations.
+Today the stevia plant is grown commercially in Asia, Latin America, Mexico, and some parts of the US and Europe where it flourishes under long hours of daylight, plenty of water and warmth.
 In modern use, the stevia plant leaves are harvested and processed primarily for use in stevia-based sweeteners.

 Where does stevia grow best?